kieranlavelle/sprout/README.md

 In the code base, the first table pattern is used.
 This has been done to aid with readability of the code.
 I've provided a more typical real world example below it to indicate what a production table might look like.
 The improved example has a couple of features that the first one does not have.
 I've highlighted these below.
 The real-world table design is an example of a pattern in DynamoDB where you use a single table for your entire application, and is typically the recommended way to design dynamo tables.
 1. As it's typical to store multiple entity types in a single DynamoDB table, the name of our hash and sort key attributes should be generic.
 In this case they're `hk` & `sk`.
-2. By having a fixed hash_key value for each entity type that enables us to get write queires that only fetch a single entity type from the database.
+2. By having a fixed hash_key value for each entity type we're able to write queires that only fetch a single entity type from the database.
 3. Using a ULID as our sort-key attribute ensures the items are sorted in the database.
-4. We can have additional attributes & global secondary indexes to enable certain query patterns.
+4. We can have additional attributes & global secondary indexes to enable other query patterns that are not directly supported by the hash or sort key.

 #### Tokenisation
+For tokenising the strings into word's and sentences I've used a niave approach.
+The best / most appropriate approach would depend on how downstream model had been trained.
+It'd likely be best to some sort of customised text cleaning using one of several libraries for nlp such as `spaCy` or `nltk`.

 #### Process the blog post after a while and then mark it to go live
-#### Table design for dynamoDB
-#### A real-world architechture.
+In a real world system it might be best to split the process of adding blog posts into two distinc stages.
+The approach below has the advantage of providing fast response times to the user making the blog post, whilst still enabling the system to check all posts.
+1. The post is sent to the API, which puts the `post` on a queue for processing.
+2. A worker read's `posts` off of the queue, and checks their content to see if it's safe or not.
+This worker then inserts the post into the database and set's the attribute `has_foul_language` against the item in the database.